 Escondido, California, is full of endless activities, entertainment and attractions for seniors to pursue.
 This beautiful city, located just around 30 miles from San Diego and around 100 miles from Los Angeles, has plenty of restaurants, wineries, breweries, galleries, museums, parks and nature to explore.

-Here are some of the top things in Escondido CA and nearby San Diego to do for seniors.
+Here are some of the top things for seniors to do in Escondido CA and nearby San Diego.

 1. See Art at the California Center for the Arts, Escondido